-The assessment concludes that the Development did not give rise to significant adverse effects to surrounding human environment during the assessment period of 29 December 2019 to present.
-In all cases the residual effect is considered to be Not Significant.
+The assessment concludes that the Proposed Development will not give rise to significant adverse effects on human environment surrounding the Site.
+In all cases the residual effect will be Not Significant and not greater than 'Slight'.

 3.9 CUMULATIVE EFFECTS